Alex is a lifestyle blogger who writes about men's grooming, style, and health.

 Smooth: Electric Body Groomer

 The other option is to use an electric body groomer.
 An electric body groomer will get you a close and smooth shave.
 The Philips Norelco Bodygroom Pro does a great job at getting a close shave.
 It won't be as super smooth as a manual razor, but it will be smooth.
-The effect of the smoothness won't generally last as along with an electric body groomer, but again, you're probably only losing a day compared to a manual razor.
+The effect of the smoothness won't generally last as long with an electric body groomer, but again, you're probably only losing a day compared to a manual razor.

 Amount of Effort

 Given the hair coverage on your legs, shaving your legs can be quite a bit of work.
 However, in terms of the effort you want to apply, there are a couple of options.

 If you don't care about the time it takes to achieve a good shave and tend to be very detailed-oriented, then you will probably enjoy the precision of using manual razor.
 Using a manual razor requires the application of shaving gels, constant rinsing of the blade, and then showering your legs off.
 As mentioned before, this option offers the smoothest shave, but also requires the most work.